 You Want the Flexibility of Having No Credit Limit

 Charge cards often have no preset spending limit, which can allow you to take advantage of time-sensitive opportunities that require quick access to funds, such as purchasing inventory to fulfill a rush order.
-That doesn’t mean the sky’s the limit—your spending capacity is based on your finances and payment history.
+That doesn’t mean the sky’s the limit; your spending capacity is based on your finances and payment history.
 But by comparison, credit card credit limits tend to be more rigid.
 They’re set when you’re approved for the card based on your credit history and information in your credit card application.

 Because you have to pay your balance in full each month, you must be diligent not to outspend your business’s ability to repay.
 This may mean forgoing a charge card for your business until you have a consistent, reliable cash flow to cover your monthly expenses.

-You Want to Avoid Paying Interest on Purchases
+You Want To Avoid Paying Interest on Purchases

-You’re required to pay your balance in full each month, hence there’s no interest rate with a charge card.
+You’re required to pay your balance in full each month, so there’s no interest rate with a charge card.
 That said, depending on the card you choose, you may occasionally receive the option to pay for purchases over time.
 But the option to pay over time with interest is not baked into a charge card and therefore, there are fewer chances to be tempted into doing so and running up finance charges.

-Charge Card Pitfalls to Watch Out For
+Charge Card Pitfalls To Watch Out For

 What you gain in interest savings comes at the cost of common credit card features.